Frequently Asked Questions

 We’re excited that your nonprofit organization is interested in applying for a grant from Impact 100 Jersey Coast!
 To begin, we invite all prospective applicants to RSVP to attend an information session and encourage you to review our eligibility requirements.
 We recognize the time and resources that go into submitting a grant application and require organizations to submit an Eligibility Form (available on line April 1st) to verify their eligibility before they can apply.
 Visit our How to Apply page for an overview of the application and review process.

 Please email your questions to firstname.lastname@example.org.

-We begin to accept grant applications on April 1st, when our Eligibility Form goes live on our website.
-Applications are due on June 1, 2016 at midnight.
+We begin to accept grant applications April 3rd, 2019, when our Eligibility Form goes live on our website.
+Applications are due May 31st, 2019 at 5 PM.

 No. However, in order to save your organization time and resources, we have developed an Eligibility Form (available April 1st) to verify that your organization meets the minimum requirements.
 Please complete the online form, and, once confirmed, we will email you a link to the application.

 If you are still unsure if your organization and project/program are eligible for funding, please contact us at email@example.com.

 No. Each nonprofit organization may submit only one application each grant cycle and must select a single focus area.